-- There are only 50 policies, normally many thousand would be examined.
+There are only 50 policies, normally many thousand would be examined.

-- Each policy has the same annual premium – £10,000 (I am British!) – and this premium does not change over the five years being considered.
+Each policy has the same annual premium – £10,000 (I am British!) – and this premium does not change over the five years being considered.
 In reality these would vary immensely according to changes in cover and the insurer’s pricing strategy.

-- I have entirely omitted dates.
+I have entirely omitted dates.
 In practice not every policy will fit neatly into a year and account will normally need to be taken of this fact.

-- Given that this is a fabricated dataset, the claims activity has not been generated randomly.
+Given that this is a fabricated dataset, the claims activity has not been generated randomly.
 Instead I have simply selected values (though I did perform a retrospective sense check as to their distribution).
 While this example is not meant to 100% reflect reality, there is an intentional bias in the figures; one that I will come back to later.

 The sheet also calculates the policy paid loss ratio for each year and figures for the whole portfolio appear at the bottom.
 While the in-year performance of any particular policy can gyrate considerably, it may be seen from the aggregate figures that overall performance of this rather small book of business is relatively consistent:

 Above I mentioned looking at the five years in two parts.
-At least metaphorically we are going to use our right hand t cover the results from years 2009 and 2010 and focus on the first three years on the left.
+At least metaphorically we are going to use our right hand to cover the results from years 2009 and 2010 and focus on the first three years on the left.
 Later – after we have established a hypothesis based on 2006 to 2008 results – we can lift our hand and check how we did against the “real” figures.